-Andy Vandal, a UPS Store employee, said this is not the standard practice of handling fragile packages, but they are typically well-packed to sustain things like this.
+Andy Vandal with USPS said this is not the standard practice of handling fragile packages, but they are typically well packed to sustain things like this.

-"Each box is supposed to be 200 of crush test, you could drop it at 4 feet and it should be just fine,” said Vandal.
+"Each box is supposed to be 200 of crush test, you could drop it at 4ft and it should be just fine,” said Vandal.